Michael R. Angus: Other positions

 Angus was appointed a Deputy Lieutenant of Gloucestershire in 1997.

+He received an Honorary Doctorate of Science from the University of Bristol in 1990 and another Honorary Doctorate of Science from the University of Buckingham in 1994.

+The Greenbury Committee (1995)

+Sir Michael was a member of the influential Greenbury Committee which reviewed the processes and regulations surrounding executive remuneration.
+The report, which encouraged more disclosure and reporting, was later found to have increased rather than decreased levels of top executive pay.

 Personal life

-Married to Isabel, the couple had three children: Barbara, Simon and Nicholas.
+Married to Isabel, the couple had three children.
 They lived on their organic farm in North Cerney, from which they marketed cheese made from their herd of goats.
 Angus was an acknowledged wine buff.
 He died aged 79 in his home on 13 March 2010.
 Lady Angus died in 2016.